Skip to main content

 And they can actively contribute to shaping science.

-In this way, Goethe University can bring science into society and the economy.
+In this way, Goethe University brings science into society and the economy.

 In the center of the image, a man is standing at a lectern, delivering a speech or lecture.
 Next to the lectern, two women and a man are seated at a table, each with a microphone in front of them.
 A larger audience, seen from behind, is watching these four people in the center of the image.
 Behind the lectern and the table with the people, there is a white screen.